yukigiusy/My-researches/index.md

 ---
 layout: default
-title: Giusy Orefice – Quantitative Analyst
+title: Giusy Orefice
 ---

 # 👋 Hi, I'm Giusy!

-I'm a Master's graduate in **Quantitative Finance and Data Analysis** from Sapienza University.
+I'm a Master's graduate in **Financial Risk and Data Analysis** from Sapienza University.
 I’m passionate about stochastic models, machine learning, and the mathematics of financial markets.
 My work bridges theory and practice.

 ---